docopt/docopt.org/index.md

       the_program (--either-that-option | <or-this-argument>)
       the_program <repeating-argument> <repeating-argument>...

-Each of the elements and syntactic constructs is described below.
+Each of the elements and constructs is described below.
-There, the word "*word*" describes a sequence of characters delimited by either whitespace, one of "`[]()|`" characters, or "`...`".
+We will use the word "*word*" to describe a sequence of characters delimited by either whitespace, one of "`[]()|`" characters, or "`...`".

 ### &lt;argument> ARGUMENT